OpenCyphal/pydsdl/README.md

 ## Requirements

 PyDSDL requires Python 3.5 or newer.
-No third-party dependencies are needed to use the library.
+No third-party dependencies need to be installed to use the library.

+### Bundled third-party dependencies

+The library is bundled with the following third-party software libraries (by virtue of being bundled, they need not be installed by the user):

+- [Parsimonious](https://github.com/erikrose/parsimonious) by Erik Rose, MIT license.
+- [Six](https://github.com/benjaminp/six) by Benjamin Peterson, MIT license.

 ## Installation